Estimated reading time: 4 minutes

-This article covers the the routine employment law updates that came into effect in April 2026:
+This article summarises the routine employment law changes that came into effect from April 2026.

 1 April 2026 Increases to National Minimum Wage and National Living Wage